Phoenix, Arizona: Media

 Phoenix's first newspaper was the weekly Salt River Valley Herald, established in 1878, which would change its name the following year to the Phoenix Herald.
 The paper would go through several additional name changes in its early years before finally settling on the Phoenix Herald, which still exists today in an online form.
 Today, the city is served by one major daily newspaper: The Arizona Republic, which along with its online entity, azcentral.com, serves the greater metropolitan area.
 The Jewish News of Greater Phoenix is an independent weekly newspaper established in 1948.
 In addition, the city is also served by numerous free neighborhood papers and alternative weeklies such as the Phoenix New Times the East Valley Tribune, which primarily serves the cities of the East Valley; and Arizona State University's The State Press.

 The Phoenix metro area is served by many local television stations and is the largest designated market area (DMA) in the Southwest, and the 12th largest in the U.S., with over 1.8 million homes (1.6% of the total U.S.).
-The major network television affiliates are KNXV 15 (ABC), KPHO 5 (CBS), KPNX 12 (NBC), KSAZ 10 (Fox), KASW 61 (The CW), KUTP 45 (MyNetworkTV), and KAET 8 (PBS, operated by Arizona State University).
+The major network television affiliates are KPHO 5 (CBS), Prescott-licensed KAZT-TV 7 (The CW), KAET 8 (PBS, operated by Arizona State University), KSAZ 10 (Fox), KPNX 12 (NBC), KNXV 15 (ABC), and KUTP 45 (MyNetworkTV).
 Other network television affiliates operating in the area include KPAZ 21 (TBN), KTVW-DT 33 (Univision), KFPH-DT (UniMás), KTAZ 39 (Telemundo), and KPPX-TV 51 (ION).
-KTVK 3 (3TV) and KAZT 7 (AZ-TV) are independent television stations operating in the metro area.
+KTVK 3 (3TV) and KASW 61 are independent television stations operating in the metro area.
 KSAZ-TV, KUTP, KPAZ-TV, KTVW-DT, KFPH-DT, and KTAZ are network owned-and-operated stations.

 Many major feature films and television programs have been filmed in the city.
 From the opening sequences in Psycho, to the night attack by the aliens in 1953's The War of the Worlds, to freeway scenes in Little Miss Sunshine, Phoenix has been the location for numerous major feature films.
 Other notable pictures filmed at least partially in Phoenix include Raising Arizona, A Home at the End of the World, Bill & Ted's Excellent Adventure, Days of Thunder, The Gauntlet, The Grifters, Waiting to Exhale and Bus Stop.

 The radio airwaves in Phoenix cater to a wide variety of musical and talk radio interests.
 Stations include classic rock formats of KOOL-FM and KSLX-FM, to pop stations like KYOT and alternative stations like KDKB-FM, to the talk radio of KFYI-AM and KKNT-AM, the pop and top 40 programming of KZZP-FM and KALV-FM, and the country sounds of KMLE-FM.
 With its large Hispanic population there are numerous Spanish stations, such as KHOT-FM and KOMR-FM.